 People tend to assume that once their baby teeth are gone and the adult teeth are all in that there will be no further changes in their smiles.
 That is not really the case.
 Your teeth can shift over time, especially while you sleep.
+Your teeth move around slightly at night.
+Sometimes it is due to the muscles of your jaw and mouth simply relaxing, and other times it can be due to the pressure of teeth trying to come in, like your wisdom teeth.
+Yet other times it can be due to how you sleep.
 Here are a couple of the reasons why.

 One of the most common reasons why teeth shift during sleep is because of a condition known as bruxism.
 It is more commonly called teeth grinding.
 Grinding your teeth at night is a fairly common problem, but most people do not know that they do it.
 If someone is a teeth grinder, over time it could cause a shift in their teeth.